1414C/jiffy/README.md

 # rgen

+## Immediate fixes

+* adjust the extension-point templates
+* retest with single file
+* test with -mf flag

 ## Overview and Features

 Rgen is a model-based application services generator written in go.
 It was developed as an experiment to offer an alternative avenue when developing cloud native applications for SAP Hana.
 The rgen application allows a developer to treat the data persistence layer as an abstraction, thereby removing the need to make use of CDS and the SAP XS libraries.